scottbarnesg/battle_bot/index.md

 controller inputs, and an Arduino for transmitting the signals to the robot.
 The robot uses a single Arduino to receive signals from the controller, interpret the signals, and sent commands to the drive motor controller and the weapon (a spinning drum).

 ## 1.0: Getting it Moving
 The obvious starting point for our robot is to get it to drive around.
+We use a simple WASD interface, which moves the robot for a pre-set amount of time in the direction corresponding to the key input.
+This is the best way to ensure your core electronics are working correctly before incorporating the RF components.

 ### 1.1: Electronics